Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Numerical Validation

-\paragraph{What the table shows.} Table~\ref{tab:ou_plateau} confirms the Lyapunov prediction (Corollary~\ref{cor:lyapunov}): both the anisotropic and isotropic empirical risks converge to the predicted stationary level as $T$ grows.
-The convergence ratio $\widehat{R}/R_\infty$ approaches unity from both sides, confirming that the discrete Lyapunov solution is the correct benchmark.
-The two Lyapunov plateaux nearly coincide because trace-matching is \emph{exact} in this diagonal-$H$ setting; directional differences emerge only in higher-order structure (Claim~3 below).
+Table~\ref{tab:ou_plateau} confirms the Lyapunov prediction: both the anisotropic and isotropic empirical risks converge to the predicted stationary level as $T$ grows, with convergence ratios $\widehat R_T/R_\infty$ within $1\%$ of unity across all horizons.
+The two plateaux nearly coincide because trace-matching is exact in this diagonal-$H$ setting; the distinction between anisotropic and isotropic geometry is therefore invisible at the level of scalar risk, and only emerges in higher-order structure (Experiment~5).

-\paragraph{So what.} The Lyapunov equilibrium law gives the OR practitioner an exact closed-form prediction of steady-state risk from the problem primitives $(H,G^\star,b)$ alone.
-Under a fixed compute budget, doubling $b$ halves the equilibrium covariance---but also halves the number of updates.
-The law makes this tradeoff precise.

-\subsection{Claim 2: Decaying Step Sizes Recover a $1/N$ Rate with a Geometry-Determined Constant}
+\subsection{Claim 4: Decaying Step Sizes Recover a $1/N$ Rate with a Geometry-Determined Constant}